SaraMorsy/ELIXIR-UK-DaSH-Managing-data-in-research-team/_episodes/01-Data Management Life Cycle.md

 ---
-Title: Data Management Life Cycle
+title: Data Management Life Cycle
-Teaching: 40
+teaching: 40
-Exercises: 20
+exercises: 20
-Questions:
+questions:
 - What is data management?
 - What is the difference between data management and data provenance?
 - Who is responsible for the data management in a research project?